 - Someone else could do the job better: Business owners, out of necessity, tend to become jacks of all trades but masters of none.
 If there’s an aspect of running the company that you’re not very good at, hire a specialist who can do it better.
 Investment hiring will free up your time for the tasks you are better equipped to handle.
 Ask yourself, what is the highest and best use of your time?

-- You need new skills: Sometimes, growing your business means expanding into new areas where your current team lacks experience.
+- You need new skills: Sometimes, growing your business means expanding into new areas where your team lacks experience.
 You should hire experts to help you navigate pristine waters or risk crashing and burning on a brand-new launch.

-- Sales and profits are stagnant: There comes the point in every business when you can’t grow or expand anymore with the resources you currently have.
+- Sales and profits are stagnant: There comes a point in every business when you can’t grow or expand anymore with your current resources.
 In this case, hiring a new person is better than risking stagnation.

 In addition to these signs, you need to hire an employee.
 I have always recommended that if a business owner can fill 50% of a new hire’s workweek, they should make the hire now.
-That is enough work to put a significant burden on your current teammates without hiring someone new.
+That is enough work to burden your current teammates significantly without hiring someone new.

 The idea is that the remaining 50% of their time will be used for growth and underestimated work frequently pushed off until another day.
 Consider the workload of yourself and your team, then hire someone to pick up the slack.

-If your business meets any of these signs, you need to hire an employee; it’s time to take action.
+If your business meets any of these signs, you must hire an employee; it’s time to take action.
 A business coach can help.
 So please fill out my contact form, and let’s work through your organizational chart and future hires.